koykov/approxity/readme.md

 In this package, LSH operates only on string data and performs vectorization of pre-shingled texts.
 The resulting vectors are then passed to similarity estimation structures.

-In practice, LSH is initialized with a Shingle algorithm and handles shingling transparently.
+In practice, LSH is initialized with a Shingle algorithm and handles shingling implicitly.

 [Detailed description](lsh).